nathmo/fireSeekerEpuck2/README.md

 3.10.0
 ```

-This shows that while travelling between different folders, pyenv in fact dynamicalls changes the environment (and thus python version) !
+This shows that while travelling between different folders, pyenv in fact dynamically changes the environment (and thus python version) !

 # Part 3 - Presenting the EPuck2 robot
 - 👉 [Presenting the EPuck2](https://github.com/EPFL-MICRO-315/TPs-Student/wiki/EPuck2-Presenting-the-EPuck2)